 VM-31 Section 3.C.3.h

 h.
-Credibility – Identification of the method used to determine credibility percentage(s) for the company’s mortality exposure period, including a listing of the credibility percentage for each mortality segment, and an indication of whether the credibility percentage was determined at the mortality segment level or at a higher level using aggregate mortality experience.
+Credibility – Identification of the method used to determine credibility percentage(s) for the company’s mortality exposure period, including a listing of the credibility percentage that was used in VM-20 Section 9.C.6.b for each mortality segment, and an indication of whether each such credibility percentage was determined at the mortality segment level or at a higher level using aggregate mortality experience.

 REASONING:

 There appeared to be some confusion at 2017 year end among some companies as to what this section was asking for.